xplorld/HaskJSON/README.md

-# Haskdown
+# HaskJSON

-Haskdown is a monadic parser for the Markdown language, written in Haskell.
+HaskJSON is a monadic parser for the JSON language, written in Haskell.

 # Supported features